 Effective control over the operational procedures is critical to ensure the consistency of outcome from the administration service and to support the accurate, timely and high-quality outcomes expected.
-While, through the appointment of an administrator, the Trustees have delegated the administration function to the appointed administrator, they remain responsible for the administration service, and the accuracy of benefit calculations and the timing of any benefit payment.
-By ensuring that their administrator has a fully documented operational procedure and control environment, which is open and capable of scrutiny to ensure it is fit for purpose, the Trustees can demonstrate strong governance and oversight.
-The Trustees could further undertake a review of the operational procedures and control documentation with their administrator to satisfy themselves that they are relevant and appropriate to the administration service provision, support good outcomes and manage operational risk within the Trustees risk tolerances.
+While, through the appointment of an administrator, the trustees have delegated the administration function to the appointed administrator, they remain responsible for the administration service, and the accuracy of benefit calculations and the timing of any benefit payment.
+By ensuring their administrator has a fully documented operational procedure and control environment, which is open and capable of scrutiny to ensure it is fit for purpose, the trustees can demonstrate strong governance and oversight.
+The trustees could further undertake a review of the operational procedures and control documentation with their administrator to satisfy themselves they're relevant and appropriate to the administration service provision, support good outcomes and manage operational risk within the trustees risk tolerances.

-As part of the annual audit the Trustees should instruct the Scheme Auditor to undertake calculation and control environment testing to provide some comfort that there is an adequate control environment in place.
+As part of the annual audit the trustees should instruct the Scheme Auditor to undertake calculation and control environment testing to provide some comfort there's an adequate control environment in place.

-In the event that there is no documented operational procedure or controls, then the Trustees should engage with their administrator to discuss and agree corrective action to be taken to implement such a control framework.
-Without this it would be difficult if not impossible for the Trustees to satisfy themselves that the administration function can deliver consistent outcomes, accurate benefit calculations and clear communication with members, which enable informed choice.
+In the event there's no documented operational procedure or controls, then the trustees should engage with their administrator to discuss and agree corrective action to be taken to implement such a control framework.
+Without this it would be difficult, if not impossible for the trustees to satisfy themselves the administration function can deliver consistent outcomes, accurate benefit calculations and clear communication with members, which enable informed choice.